emarsden/dash-mpd-cli/README.md

   and ffmpeg packages, and optionally the mkvtoolnix, vlc and gpac packages).
 You'll need to disable the `cookies` feature by building with `--no-default-features`.

-- OpenBSD on AMD64 (occasionally).
+- FreeBSD/AMD64 and OpenBSD/AMD64.
 You'll need to disable the `cookies` feature.